softwareconstruction240/autograder/getting-started/windows.md

 5. Choose `From VCS Project`
 6. Select "Intellij IDEA" from the dropdown
 7. Paste a link to the autograder GitHub repo (or your fork of it)
-8. Return to your previous place to continue setting the Dev Container
+8. Continue setting up the Dev Container with steps 4 and 5 above

 ## Development inside WSL